elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

 There are several ways to include additional information.
 For example [Carpentries lessons](https://swcarpentry.github.io/shell-novice/) include ‘Instructor notes’ while [this example from the Swiss Institute of Bioinformatics](https://github.com/sib-swiss/first-steps-with-python-training/) uses a README file in their GitHub repository to collate this information and the [Australian BioCommons](https://zenodo.org/record/6350808#.YqfKV-xBw3Q) provides information in a table of metadata.
 You might even consider adding an extra slide to your slide deck when you share it.
 In fact what you include and how, really depends on the materials and training session in question.
 To write your own notes, start by thinking of this as a training love letter to yourself.
 If you were to reuse these materials in 2, 5, 10 years time, what else would you need to know about the session?

 It can be tempting to include a lot of detailed information here.
-Remember that you can also facilitate reuse of your materials by welcoming contributions and inviting people to get in touch if they need more information. &lt;link to chapter on contribution>
+Remember that you can also facilitate reuse of your materials by welcoming contributions and inviting people to get in touch if they need more information.

 ## How and where to share metadata